PROFeNoM/AlphaZero/README.md

 #### Heuristic

-During the early game (less than 20 moves), positional features, liberties and difference between scores are used to evaluate the board.
+During the early game (less than 20 moves), _positional features_, liberties and difference between scores are used to evaluate the board.

-During the remaining of the game, the heuristic used is the most basic one, which is based on the difference between scores, from the perspective of the agent.
+During the remaining of the game, the heuristic used is the most basic one, which is based on the difference between scores and the consideration of liberties on a relation 10:1, from the perspective of the agent.

 #### Openings